Att-ies/frontend/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Feature request
+name: Bug report
-about: Suggest an idea for this project
+about: Create a report to help us improve
 title: ''
-labels: enhancement
+labels: bug
 assignees: ''

 ---